jukbot/smart-industry/README.md

     polymer test

-### Adding a new view

-You can extend the app by adding more views that will be demand-loaded e.g. based on the route, or to progressively render non-critical sections of the application.
-Each new demand-loaded fragment should be added to the list of `fragments` in the included `polymer.json` file.
-This will ensure those components and their dependencies are added to the list of pre-cached components (and will have bundles created in the fallback `bundled` build).

 ## Contribution

-If you’ve found an error in this library, please file an issue at: https://github.com/thangman22/mole-fetch/issues
+If you’ve found an error in this library, please file an issue at: https://github.com/jukbot/smart-industry/issues

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.